SiobhanBaines/MS1-Portfolio/README.md

 1. The page does not contain a heading, skip link or landmark region Html
         Lighthouse suggests adding a ‘skip-link’ to skip to the main content.
-I added <a href="#contact-form">Skip to form</a> just under <body> and <form><a name="contact-form" id="contact-form"></a> at the top of the form.
+I added an a element 'href="#contact-form" Skip to form' just under the body element and in the form element I added an a element 'name="contact-form" id="contact-form"' at the top of the form.
 Then I re-ran Lighthouse and the accessibility count had increased from 75 to 79.
         If I change the button colour to black I can remove the issue
 2. Background and foreground colors do not have a sufficient contrast ration button.btn.btn-secondary